 - Sunday: emergency

 Every person or pair of people has a day, as do the beds and bathrooms.
-I leave Sunday open for whoever missed their day or if we have a back up for some reason.
+I leave Wednesdays and Sundays open for whoever missed their day or if we have a back up for some reason.
+It does happen.

 But what if you only have littles?!